vamshipavan/Mac_25/README.md

 Edit example_config.yaml:

- 1.Ensure the endpoint matches the model configuration used in start_server.sh
+Ensure the endpoint matches the model configuration used in start_server.sh

+Set values for the following fields:

+    start_date

+    end_date

+    project_id

+    exp_name
- 2.Set values for: [start_date , end_date ,project_id ,exp_name , endpoint (based on the cluster you are trying to create (pos / product)]

-Run the clustering script with:
+    endpoint (based on the cluster you are trying to create: POS or Product) Run the clustering script with:

 ```bash